 An international team of researchers, including a NASA glaciologist, has discovered a large meteorite impact crater hiding beneath more than a half-mile of ice in northwest Greenland.
 The crater — the first of any size found under the Greenland ice sheet — is one of the 25 largest impact craters on Earth, measuring roughly 1,000 feet (305 meters) deep and more than 19 miles (31 kilometers) in diameter, an area slightly larger than that inside Washington’s Capital Beltway.

-The group, led by researchers from the University of Copenhagen’s Centre for GeoGenetics at the Natural History Museum of Denmark worked for the past three years to verify their discovery, which they initially made in 2015 using NASA data.
-Their finding is published in the Nov.
-14 issue of the journal Science Advances.
+The group, led by researchers from the University of Copenhagen’s Center for GeoGenetics at the Natural History Museum of Denmark worked for the past three years to verify their discovery, which they initially made in 2015 using NASA data.
+Their finding is published in the November 14 issue of the journal Science Advances.

 An international team of scientists came together to unravel the mystery of Greenland’s Hiawatha crater.
 This video shows how that discovery came together.
-Credits: NASA/Jefferson Beck
+Credit: NASA/Jefferson Beck

 “NASA makes the data it collects freely available to scientists and the public all around the world,” said Joe MacGregor, a NASA glaciologist at Goddard Space Flight Center in Greenbelt, Maryland, who became involved in the investigation in its early stages.
 “That set the stage for our Danish colleagues’ ‘Eureka’ moment.”